 The Idol has been written by Levinson, Tesfaye and Fahim, and is set to premiere on HBO on 4 June 2023.

-HBO’s ‘The Idol’: The Weeknd’s Controversial New Show Is Coming Out On June 5
+HBO’s ‘The Idol’: What We Know About The Weeknd’s Controversial Show Coming Out On June 5

 (Hero and featured image: The Idol/ IMDb)